Size: 6.4 x 2.4 x 0.5 inches (dongle); 4.8 x 1.5 x 0.7 inches (remote)

 While there’s a certain minimalist appeal to simply using your phone to beam content to your TV, I can see scores of people ditching their old Chromecast devices just so they can use the remote that comes with the Chromecast with Google TV.

-As this Chromecast with Google TV review has shown, this device has a few advantages over other streaming sticks; for one, it has a couple of streaming services—namely, HBO Max and Peacock—that other devices lack; It has Google Assistant built in, which leverages the power of Google’s search engine; and, it’s also a Chromecast device, which makes it easy to beam pretty much anything you want to your TV.
+As this Chromecast with Google TV review has shown, this device has a few advantages over other streaming sticks; for one, it has a couple of streaming services— Peacock is still missing from Fire TV —that other devices lack; It has Google Assistant built in, which leverages the power of Google’s search engine; and, it’s also a Chromecast device, which makes it easy to beam pretty much anything you want to your TV.
 It’s a wonder why it took Google so long to come out with a device like this.